The Highland Park suspect breaks the mold on violent extremists

 "It's not hard to to figure out where different violent spaces are," said Conley.
 "What's hard is what do you do once you find one, if the red flag still falls within free speech territory.
 Because currently we have no intervention abilities, we only have law enforcement."

-The complexity and nuance of these online spaces and how they interact with each also presents a challenge for parents who are eager to keep their kids from falling into these online activities.
+The complexity and nuance of these subcultures, and how they interact with each, other also presents a challenge for parents who are eager to keep their kids from falling into these online activities.
 The age group at particular risk, said Newhouse, are 13- to 24-year-olds, primarily male.

 "If someone doesn't even understand the subculture, how are they going to effectively intervene?"
 Hightower asked.